RealityStop/ecslite-EventBus/README.md

 # EcsLite EventBus

-> ⚠️ This repository is being actively worked on and tested.
-This notice will be removed when ready for general use.

 💡 EventBus is an extension for [LeoECSCommunity/ecslite](https://github.com/LeoECSCommunity/ecslite) that simplifies exporting state data from the ECS core into the observing views that handle presenting state to the user.
 EventBus makes writing performant, well-structured code easier.

 ⚠️ This extension is NOT intended for communication between ECS systems.
 That should be done with the built-in ecs-lite mechanisms such as flag components and filters.
 Rather, this extension is focused on exporting state to outside observers.